ThatOneGlitchedGuy/Dev-Kit/README.md

-# FAHH-DevKit ⚙️
+# Dev-Kit ⚙️

-**Enterprise-grade development engine for high-performance engineering workflows.**
+**Fahh-grade development engine for high-performance engineering workflows.**

-`FAHH-DevKit` is a modular, high-speed CLI toolkit designed to automate the repetitive tasks of modern software engineering.
+`Dev-Kit` is a modular, high-speed CLI toolkit designed to automate the repetitive tasks of modern software engineering.
 From scaffolding to deployment, it provides a unified interface for complex workflows.

 ---

-## 🚀 Key Features
+##  Key Features

 - **Interactive Dashboard**: Real-time project overview including Git status, environment, and dependencies.
 - **Advanced Scaffolding**: Create production-ready project structures (Node.js, Express/TS, CLI, Static) with optional features like Docker and CI.